hyungccho/backbone_material/w7d3/tentative-project-proposal.md

 ## Choosing a Project
 Before writing your proposal, you should figure out [which project you're going to clone][clone-link].
+You **may not** clone an app that we have already partially cloned in class.
+That would defeat part of the purpose of your final project, which is to give you the experience of architecting and building an app from the ground up.
+Projects that we have already cloned include **Trello**, **Twitter**, **Reddit**, and an RSS feed reader app.
 You should think about the following:

 * What features of this site am I going to clone?
 Are these features self-explanatory and easily demonstrated?